My Passive Investments - November 2018 (+2.83%)

 The advent calendar is ready to open and the Christmas tree is already up.
 It’s the end of November and that means it’s time to talk investments.
 This month saw some significant changes to my portfolio.
 Changes which should make things simpler and easier to manage going forward.

 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Firstly, A Reminder Why I Do These Reports In The First Place